your-bunny-wrote/ts-express-boilerplate/README.md

 ## About

-Repo includes boilerplate with basic structure.
+Repo includes boilerplate with basic structure required to build REST API servers.

 ## Commands